shan501/take-home/README.md

 ```

 ### Off-chain

-Create function that gets all available UTxOs locked up in the contract by the owner.
+Create a function that gets all available UTxOs locked up in the contract by the owner.

 ```
 export async function getOwnerUTxOsAtScript(